Heaty566/java-module/README.md

 Google reCaptcha Link: https://www.google.com/recaptcha/admin

+Note:
-Note: I deleted the key in the demo folder.
+I deleted the key in the demo folder.
 If you need to run it, please register for a new key.

+Change the button action to form action in case action is null.

 ## Payment (not recommend)